roehampton/module-content/software-development-1/week-01/lab/README.md

 To understand this, we need to separate computer from computation.
 Computation is independent of the way is it is implemented in a computer.
 Think of the difference between knowing something vs knowing how to do something.
 For instance, knowing what is your favourite food vs how to make your favourite food.

-    Exercise: What is your favourite food?
-Write down a recipe for how to make it.
+    Exercise: Do you know how to make you favourite food?
+Can you write down a recipe for how to make it?

 A recipe is a description of a set of steps; a sequence of specific instructions in order for you to accomplish an objective.
 We define computation as the techniques of capturing this process in a mechanical fashion.